LisaFC/tw101-reading/README.md

 This is the pre-reading for the *Technical Writing 101* class, giving you a quick tour of some basic technical writing concepts.
-We'll explore all these topics and put into practice what you've learned in the actual workshop.
+We'll explore all these topics and put into practice what you've learned in the actual workshop..

 ---